Teaching in 2018

 2. A second key project, supported by the Templeton Religion Trust, is connected with the NZAVS.
 Titled “Quantifying the dynamic interplay between virtue and human flourishing”, the project is led by Joseph Bulbulia and Chris Sibley (Auckland), along with me and Don E. Davis (Georgia State University).

 3. History of Christianity in Australasia and the Pacific.

 Troughton, Geoffrey, ed.
-Saints and Stirrers.
-Wellington: Victoria University Press (forthcoming, 2017).
+Saints and Stirrers: Christianity, Conflict and Peacemaking in New Zealand, 1814–1945, Wellington: Victoria University Press, 2017.

 Troughton, Geoffrey, and Stuart Lange, eds.
 Sacred Histories in Secular New Zealand.
 Wellington: Victoria University Press, 2016.